yiisoft/db/docs/guide/en/README.md

 - [PostgreSQL Server](connection/pgsql.md)
 - [SQLite Server](connection/sqlite.md)

-> Note: When you create a DB connection instance, the actual connection to the database isn't established until
+> Info: When you create a DB connection instance, the actual connection to the database isn't established until
 > you execute the first SQL or call the `Yiisoft\Db\Connection\ConnectionInterface::open()` method explicitly.

 ### Logger and profiler